JudeCollins/Jude-C-Backend-Ecommerce/README.md

 `npm install dotenv`
 # Usage

-un the following command at the root of your project and answer the prompted questions:
+Run the following command at the root of your project and answer the prompted questions:

 `mysql -u root -p`